ArbitrumFoundation/docs/docs/how-tos/register-token-via-dao-governance.md

 - The child chain token contract — implementing [`IArbToken`](https://github.com/OffchainLabs/token-bridge-contracts/blob/main/contracts/tokenbridge/arbitrum/IArbToken.sol) — is already deployed.
 - The proposer is willing to author and shepherd a <a data-quicklook-from="constitutional-aip">Constitutional AIP</a> (this action requires "chain owner" permission).

 If the parent chain token can be upgraded, the [self-service registration path](https://docs.arbitrum.io/build-decentralized-apps/token-bridging/configure-token-bridging/setup-generic-custom-gateway) is faster and doesn't need a DAO vote.
+Wrapping the existing token and registering the wrapper is another non-governance alternative.

 ## What the action contract does